 Premises liability is arguably the most commonly used legal concept in personal injury lawsuits.
 And yet, so many Los Angeles residents don’t know the basics of premises liability and how these laws may apply in your case to help you sue the property owner.

-Today, our Los Angeles premises liability attorney at Compass Law Group, PC will review who is responsible when you suffer injuries on someone else’s property (or in public places controlled and maintained by the city), and what duties of care apply.
+Today, our Los Angeles premises liability attorney at Compass Law Group, LLP will review who is responsible when you suffer injuries on someone else’s property (or in public places controlled and maintained by the city), and what duties of care apply.

 When it comes to premises liability lawsuits in Los Angeles, courts consider several factors to determine liability and conclude whether or not the owner of the property where the injury occurred could have prevented the injuries had he or she exercised a high standard of care.

 In the vast majority of all premises liability claims in California, negligence on the part of the property owner is the main culprit behind injuries and fatalities occurring on the property.

 There are certain elements of premises liability that must be proven in order to seek economic and non-economic damages for your injuries.
 Our attorneys at Compass Law Group, LLP outline the following elements to prove negligence or failure to exercise one’s legal duties as a property owner:

 - The owner intended the harmful result or created/caused the dangerous conditions intentionally;

 - The owner was aware of the harmful consequences of their actions or inaction;

 - The owner was aware of the dangerous conditions on his/her property but failed to fix them and ensure the safety of visitors;

 - The owner acted with reckless indifference or carelessness;